Denise Connor, MD

 EDUCATIONAL PURSUITS:

-As the first theme lead for Clinical Reasoning within the School of Medicine's Clinical Microsystem Clerkship (CMC), and Design Lead and inaugural Director for a capstone course for our pre-clerkship students, the Diagnostic Reasoning (DR) Block (launched in 2017 and served as course director through 2022), I had the opportunity to develop a novel, longitudinal curriculum focused on building foundational skills in clinical reasoning.
+As the first theme lead for Clinical Reasoning within the School of Medicine's Clinical Microsystem Clerkship (CMC), and Design Lead and inaugural Director for a capstone course for our pre-clerkship students, the Diagnostic Reasoning (DR) Block (launched in 2017 and served as course director through 2022), I had the opportunity to develop and lead a novel, longitudinal curriculum focused on building foundational skills in clinical reasoning.

 SCHOLARLY INTERESTS: